mflink3012/-spaceengineers-ingamescript-powerstats/README.md

 I needed this, because my first buildings had too less batteries and too less power-producers.
 This script is also very helpful on space ships to manage the power-drop from jump-drives.

-This script will output some details on current mass and volume to the display of the programmable block.

-It will give extra details (like defined blocks) in the debugging-section of the programmable block.

 # Custom Data (Properties)
 If you change the Custom Data of the programmable block the script is running on, you need to recompile the script to get the changes active.